bit-soul/bit-soul/README.md

 1. Develop Discord Bot to sync group relation to Discord
 2. Develop Chrome plugin to sync follow relation to Twitter
 3. Integrate with Nostr, brc-soul build network, nostr deliver content
-4. Use Rollup Tech to reduce operation time to one-second
+4. Use Rollup to reduce time to one-second, and it can reduce gas too
 5. Raise funds to give grants to the project who use BRC-Soul protocol